deathdric/ultimate-cat-battle/README.md

 # Download and install

-You can download builds in the `Actions` tab of the project (`Artifacts`/`APK`):
+You can download the APK in the release page (you'll have to configure your smartphone/tablet do allow third-party APK installations).

-- `Debug` builds are triggered every change.
-Avoid using them unless you have a serious reason.
-- `Release` builds should be stable and eligible for general usage.
+If it becomes popular enough to allow the required number of testers, I'll try have it published to the Google Play Store.

 # Game instructions